-The Company is continuously evaluating the influence of the above standards and interpretations on the financial position and operating results of the Company, and the related impact will be disclosed when the evaluation is completed.
+The Company continues to evaluate the effect of the above standards and interpretations posed on the Company's financial condition and management results.
+Related effects will be disclosed upon the completion of the evaluation.

-The Company expects that the following other newly issued and revised standards that have not been approved will not have a significant influence on the individual financial report.
+The Company expects that the following other newly issued and amended standards not yet endorsed will impact the consolidated financial statements.

-- Amendments to IFRS 10 and IAS 28 "Sale or Investment of Assets between Investors and Their Affiliates or Joint Ventures" - Amendments to IFRS 17 "Insurance Contracts" and IFRS 17 - Amendment to IAS 16, "Property, Plant and Equipment- Price before Reaching the Intended use Status" - Amendment to IAS 37 "Onerous Contract-Cost of Executor Contract" - Annual improvement of IFRS 2018-2020 Cycle - Amendment to IFRS 3: "Citation of Conceptual Framework" - Amendment to IAS 1 "Disclosure of Accounting Policies" - Amendment to IAS 8 "Definition of Accounting Estimation"
+- Amendments to IFRS 10 and IAS 28 "Sale or Investment of Assets between Investors and Their Affiliates or Joint Ventures" - Amendments to IFRS 17 "Insurance Contracts" and Amendments to IFRS 17 - Amendment to IAS 1 "Disclosure of Accounting Policies" - Amendment to IAS 8 "Definition of Accounting Estimates" - Amendment to IAS 12 "Deferred tax related to assets and liabilities arising from a single transaction"